New Coronavirus 'Won't Be The Last' Outbreak To Move From Animal To Human

 "When there's an animal host, then it becomes much, much more difficult to eradicate or even control an infectious virus," Quammen says.
 "This novel coronavirus — whether or not it turns out to be a huge catastrophe, or something we can control — one thing we know is that it won't be the last."

-Quammen's 2012 book, Spillover: Animal Infections and the Next Human Pandemic, traces the rise of different zoonoses around the world, including AIDS, Ebola and Severe Acute Respiratory Syndrome (SARS).
-He says that one of the first questions that arises with any zoonosis pertains to the animal host: How is it being transmitted?
+Quammen's 2012 book, Spillover: Animal Infections and the Next Human Pandemic, traces the rise of different zoonoses around the world, including AIDS, Ebola and severe acute respiratory syndrome (SARS).
+He says that one of the first questions that arise with any zoonosis pertains to the animal host: How is it being transmitted?

-In the case of the new coronavirus, researchers believe that the virus may have originated with horseshoe bats in China, then could have possibly spread to other animals — which people then ate.
+In the case of the new coronavirus, researchers believe that the virus may have originated with horseshoe bats in China and then could have possibly spread to other animals — which people then ate.

 Quammen notes that humans are the common link in all zoonoses: "We humans are so abundant and so disruptive on this planet. ...
 We're cutting the tropical forests.
 We're building work camps in those forests and villages.
 We're eating the wildlife," he says.
-"You go into a forest and you shake the trees — literally and figuratively — and viruses fallout."
+"You go into a forest and you shake the trees — literally and figuratively — and viruses fall out."

 Quammen says that the new coronavirus should be taken seriously.
 But he also warns against panic: "Being educated and understanding it and being ready to respond and support government response is very useful.
 Panicking and putting on your surgical mask every time you go on a subway ride, an airplane, is not nearly as useful."